Damian Salas’ Life: Net Worth, Biggest Profits, Losses and Private Life

 Even after bagging millions in poker tournaments, he hasn’t quit his law practice.
 However, he does not rely on his winnings as an income, he just plays for the love of the game – which technically makes him a recreational player.

-Salas started playing high stakes live tournaments in South America in 2009.
-The same year, he traveled to the US to play at the WSOP for the first time.
+Salas started playing high stakes live tournaments in the US to play at the WSOP for the first time.

 → Live Tournaments ←